 The EPO has explained that this change in practice is “with a view to guaranteeing effective access to justice and to avoid a continuous increase in the number of unresolved oppositions”.

-The EPO is therefore moving towards the use of ViCo as the “new normal” and in this guide, we have drawn from our experience of ex parte and inter partes oral proceedings before the EPO by video conference to aid participants of such proceedings in what they might expect and how best to prepare.
+In this guide, we have drawn from our experience of ex parte and inter partes oral proceedings before the EPO by video conference to aid participants of such proceedings in what they might expect and how best to prepare.

 Our “Client Checklist for ViCo” is included for clients attending a ViCo hearing.